 Ryan Herbert serves as Ensero’s Environmental Permitting Practice Leader.
 Ryan has over 14 years of direct environmental management and project management experience in the mining industry.
 During that time, he has managed diverse teams of technical experts to develop environmental assessment project proposals, permit applications, Reclamation and Closure Plans, and comprehensive Environmental Monitoring and Management Plans.
 His extensive mining industry experience allows Ryan to bring a unique owner’s perspective to environmental management and permitting challenges.

-Kari McCaffery leads the team at Ensero’s microbiology laboratories, overseeing operations and business development.
+Kari McCaffery leads the team at Ensero’s microbiology and piloting facilities, overseeing operations and business development.
 She has more than twenty years of experience as an industrial microbiologist, manager, and business development professional.
 She holds a double bachelor of science degree in Applied Microbiology and Biology, a MSc in Applied Microbiology, and is a Project Management Professional (PMP).

 Corné Pretorius is Ensero’s Director of Mine Water Management.
 He is an environmental professional with more than 25 years of broad technical and business leadership experience in water and waste related roles in the mining, oil & gas and power sectors.
 He has led and supported water treatment projects internationally including projects in Africa, Australia, South and North America.
 Since 2016, he has been responsible for leading the North American Mine Water divisions for both Golder Associates and Black & Veatch.
 Corné holds a Bachelor of Science in Chemistry and a Master of Science in Water Utilization, both from the University of Pretoria in South Africa.